braphael99/NLPGroup5/README.md

 #### Part 3: Training

 The next section we come to is where we start to train our model.
 We start with setting up our model and providing arguments, encoded datasets from our training and evaluation, our tokenizer, our data collector, and finally we compute the evaluation metrics.
 Next we have a test block to ensure our trainer is working correctly, then we move on to our evaluator and formatting function.
 We then append each reference and prediction and evaluate how accurate our model is and finally print this number in a human readable format.
-We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator
+We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator.

-The system will train a model for 3 epochs on the train split, using the validation split to validate data.
+The "trainAndEval" function takes a function name and batch size as input, and prints the evaluated F1 micro score once it finishes fine-tuning and evaluating.
+Prior to training, the system preprocesses our dataset using the pre-defined preprocessing function, and then trains a model for 3 epochs on the train split, using the validation split to validate data.
 Each epoch, it will save a checkpoint to the same directory as the notebook, with a unique directory for each model--each model's directory is based on its model name.
-It will print its results to the cell as an output.
+Once training and evaluation are complete, the cell will print its results.

 #### Part 4: Evaluating the Models